4n4ru/CI-PP3-FairyBot/README.md

 </details>

 ### Add Child
-- The option for adding a user defined child to the list of children
+- The option for adding a user-defined child to the list of children
 - Features questions about the child to help personalize the story
 - User stories covered: 1, 2